arcus/education_modules/_module_templates/macros_wrapper.md

 <h3>This module will direct you to external educational content.</h3>

-Many topics have great content alerady available online!
+Many topics have great content already available online!
 For this module, here's what to expect:

 @module_structure